ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 Some that I personally saw:

-- ChatGPT deep resaerch planned a brick fireplace build for me that had inconsistant dimensions
+- ChatGPT deep resaerch planned a brick fireplace build for me that had inconsistant dimensions.
+- Claude code struggling with a block-model slicing algorithm.
 - Gemini Deep Research planned an arcology for a sci-fi setting that had support legs 500m apart each with a diameter of 3km.
 - Planning pipe-joiner projects (think a supermarket trolley bay) results in assembly instructions and BOMs that don't match.
-- Asking it for help with 3D printing part design always failed.
+- Asking it for help with 3D printing part design was a waste of time.

+As a C++ dev primarily worlding with 3D graphics, having a powerful AI assistant to help with coding is wonderful, but if it didn't have Aphantasia that would be excellent.

 ## License